Do you often eat past the point of fullness? You're not alone.

 As with any new habit, mindful eating takes practice.
 One of the ultimate goals of mindful eating is to stop eating when you are comfortably full or satisfied.
 To help you do this, follow the 13 strategies below next time you eat:

-1. Pause before eating and ask yourself, "How hungry am I on a scale of 1 to 10?"
-One signifies "ravenous" while 5 is "satisfied" and 10 is "sick to your stomach," you're so full.
+Pause before eating and ask yourself, "How hungry am I on a scale of one to 10?"
+One signifies "ravenous"while 5 is "satisfied" and 10 is "sick to your stomach," you're so full.

-3. Pay close attention to the appearance, aroma, taste and texture of your food; savor each bite.
-Place your utensil down and sit back in your chair between bites and pay full attention to the flavor and texture of each one as you chew.
+Pay close attention to the appearance, aroma, taste and texture of your food; savor each bite.
+Place your utensil down and sit back in your chair between bites and pay full attention to the flavor and texture of the food as you chew.